oscarrenalias/ai-agent-vision/README.md

   - Receipt summary table
   - Loyalty discount summary with total savings
   - Detailed items table with highlighting for discounted items
+- Receipt history:
+  - View all previously processed receipts
+  - Detailed view of past receipts with all analysis data
+  - Summary of savings from loyalty discounts

 ## Backend Setup